harsh0565/Tutedude-Assignment/README.md

 4. **Set up environment variables:**

-   Create a `.env` file in the `server` directory with the following content:
+   Create a `.env` file in the `backend` directory with the following content:

    ```env
    PORT=8080